 If you have a great understanding of lots of different social media platforms, and you love learning new things and finding out what makes people tick, then this could be a challenging and rewarding career for you.

 If you have these skills, you could make a great Social Media Manager

 - Creative with strong writing and design (graphics and videos) skills

 - An adaptable and analytical mindset

-- Manage regular day-to-day activities such as: editing and posting on all social media platforms, responding to comments, creating videos and other images, designing and running paid advertising
+- Manage regular day-to-day activities such as editing and posting on all social media platforms, responding to comments, creating videos and other images, and designing and running paid advertising

 - Analyse results across platforms and produce reports on the success of campaigns, implementing changes where required

 - Optimise content for Search Engine Optimisation (SEO), converting traffic into sales and generating new leads for the organisation

 Where do Social Media Managers work?

 You will be doing most of your work indoors, in an office environment.
 You might work in-house for a business or organisation, or as a freelancer.